 Sometimes you should ignore your friends’ travel advice.
-Before going to Italy for the first time, I polled my Facebook connections on their favourites things to do and eat in Tuscany.
+Before going to Italy for the first time, I polled my Facebook connections on their favourite things to do and eat in Tuscany.
 And I received many helpful replies.
-One though, from a good pal who had visited Siena and thought it wasn’t worth more than an afternoon, I chose to ignore.
+Then I asked about how long to spend in Siena and a good pal said it wasn’t worth more than an afternoon.
+I chose to ignore.

 Siena seemed like the kind of place I would like to hang out in.
 It’s a medieval walled city about 50km from Florence, one of those UNESCO Heritage sites.
 It has quirky claims-to-fame, like hosting the world’s longest-running horse race and possibly, maybe being the real site of Juliet’s balcony.
 And it has a gorgeous cathedral, a secret opulent library, and St. Catharine’s mummified head on display.